 Tortillas – HIT

 Shop bought tortillas typically contain palm oil and come in non-recyclable packaging.
 If you have a mixer with a dough hook homemade tortillas are super easy, and healthier.
 If you don’t have a dough hook you have the added advantage of getting an arm work out!

 Embracing Pre-loved Goods & Abandoning Perfection – HIT

-It’s an added bonus that they’re biodegradable too.
-I’ve always been a fan of charity shops and second-hand furniture stores but it wasn’t until I started watching American Pickers and Salvage Hunters that I really got a feel for the beauty and character in well-worn artifacts.
+I’ve always been a fan of charity shops and second-hand furniture stores but it wasn’t until I started watching American Pickers and Salvage Hunters that I really got a feel for the beauty and character in well-worn artefacts.
 I’ve linked these two themes together because if you want everything to look pristine you have to buy brand new and buying brand new is wasteful, particularly because as soon as that new item gets a knock it’s no longer pristine and so the whole look is compromised.
 Also battered plastic does not look nice and so abandoning perfection only really works when you opt for quality natural materials like wood, stone and leather which look better with age.

 I’ve always hated clutter but found it hard to let go of stuff ‘just in case’.
 I no longer feel this way because as the market for pre-loved items grows I know I find most items pre-loved online for a reasonable price.
 The quietness of mind that minimalism gives me is worth the value of the items that I’ve donated or sold online over the past year.

 - This year my goal is to increase the number of homemade items in our store cupboard, including homegrown mustard, ketchup and loofah’s!

 - Aim for 80% of the items we buy to be pre-loved.
 In my experience buying second-hand takes a lot of time, whether it’s trips to charity shops or trawling through adverts.ie or donedeal.ie, so achieving this will depend on what else I do in life this year.